 In the documents of selling Tropsztyn’s goods from 1535, the church was recorded under the invocation of St. Gerald.
 From 1556 to 1603, it served the Protestants as a Calvinist church.
 In the second half of the 16th century, it was to be devastated by the Arians, and re-consecrated in 1611 after rebuilding.
 During the construction works from the 17th century, probably around 1634, a porch and an annex were added at the northern wall of the nave, the nave was extended to the west and the sacristy was raised.

-Orientated towards the sides of the world, the church was built of sandstone blocks bonded with clay with a small admixture of lime.
-Originally, the building was aisleless, on an elongated rectangular plan with interior dimensions of 6.3 x 11.5 meters, with a separate, narrower chancel on a square-like plan.
-It was illuminated by small Romanesque windows with semicircular finials and spalyed from the outside.
-In the 13th century, a sacristy was added adjacent to the northern wall of the chancel, reinforced in the corners with two buttresses.
+Orientated towards the cardinal sides of the world, the church was built of sandstone ashlar bonded with clay with a small admixture of lime.
+Originally, the building was aisleless, on an elongated rectangular plan with interior dimensions of 6.3 x 11.5 meters, with a separate, narrower chancel on a square-like plan of 3.2 x 3 meters.
+In the 13th century, a sacristy was added to the northern wall of the chancel, reinforced in the corners with two buttresses.

 In the Romanesque period, the church was illuminated by small, narrow windows with semicircular heads and splayed from the outside.
 Two such windows functioned in the side walls of the nave, one in the eastern wall of the chancel.
 Exceptionally, in the western wall, a three-light opening was placed high above the ground, with the closest analogy to the church of St. Andrew in Kraków.
 The entrance led to the nave from the west through a portal 3 meters wide, probably flanked by half-columns with capitals.
 The second, auxiliary entrance could be located in the northern wall of the nave, near the chancel.